 Quercetin is a flavonoid, abundantly present in edible plants, fruits and vegetables and has gained considerable interest for its antioxidant property.
 In spite of its wide spectrum of pharmacological properties quercetin suffer hindrances in clinical applications due to its low aqueous solubility, low bioavailability and instability in the physiological medium.
 One approach to overcome these problems is to encapsulate quercetin in carriers formed from naturally occurring polysaccharides.
 Polysaccharides are biopolymers that are widely applied for biomedical and pharmaceutical purpose.
 Among such polysaccharides, chitosan and alginate have been widely used as particulate carriers for encapsulation and controlled release of bioactive compounds.
 Alginate and chitosan polysaccharides have been widely used in drug delivery systems because of their biodegradable, biocompatible, non-toxic and bio adhesive properties.
 Alginate-chitosan nano capsules protect the encapsulated drug from enzymatic degradation, deliver the drug to the target organ, and permit controlled release of the drug.
 There have been wide ranging studies on drug delivery systems up to date.
 Among them, the fabrication of nano-size drug delivery systems and utilizing them for the effective and controlled delivery of drugs is an emerging and promising field of research.
 According to the findings of this study, manufactured nano capsules can be considered as a suitable option for intelligent drug delivery.

 Keywords: Quercetin, Chitosan-alginate, Nano capsule, Drug delivery

-*Corresponding author E-mail:   z.ghasemi@hormozgan.ac.ir
+*E-mail address: z.ghasemi@hormozgan.ac.ir

-Department of Fisheries, Faculty of Marine Science and Technology, University of Hormozgan, Bandar Abbas, Iran,
+Department of Fisheries, Faculty of Marine Science and Technology, University of Hormozgan, Bandar Abbas, Iran